How can you read from a specific offset and partition of a Kafka topic?

 As you’d expect, the remaining 6 records are on the second partition.

-Go ahead and shut down the current consumer with a CTRL+C
+Go ahead and shut down the current consumer with Ctrl-C

 So far you’ve learned how to consume records from a specific partition.
 When you specify the partition, you can optionally specify the offset to start consuming from.
 Specifying a specific offset can be helpful when debugging an issue, in that you can skip consuming records that you know aren’t a potential problem.

-If you haven’t done so already, close the previous console consumer with a CTRL+C
+If you haven’t done so already, close the previous console consumer with Ctrl-C

 .